 Most recently, Progressive's marketing agency decided to take the sign spinner campaign a bit further by forcing us to get to know the main character who's real name is still a mystery with the introduction of actress Sunita Mani as his girlfriend.
 You may remember her as Trenton in a USA Network television series called Mr. Robot or most recently in the Netflix comedy series GLOW, where she plays the role of Arthie Premkumar.

 It seems that that this new campaign misses the mark and does not help the brand connect with consumers who are attracted to better and more positive messaging from competitors such as Farmers Insurance, State Farm, Allstate Insurance, and Liberty Mutual Insurance.

-The Wagner Agency which is an advertising agency and marketing agency headquartered in Orlando, Florida has created numerous commercials for TV, radio, and web.
+The Wagner Agency which is an creative agency and marketing agency headquartered in Orlando, Florida has created numerous commercials for TV, radio, and web.
 Our content production studio, wgnr., includes several award winning writers, directors, and producers.
-This division at our marketingwas created to respond to the growing need for quality video and audio content that can be produced with a rapid turnaround time.
+This division at our marketing was created to respond to the growing need for quality video and audio content that can be produced with a rapid turnaround time.
 There are many instances where brands need to act immediately before the window of opportunity closes.
 Wgnr is able to meet those demands without sacrificing quality.

 If you'd like to learn more, simply click on the button below.